 Hipp also mentioned he enjoyed seeing what new photos are available to choose from by the time he starts the next calendar.

 “What’s out there?
 How can we do it different than the year before or the past five years?
 That’s probably the main highlight of it.”

 When asked which calendar ended up being his favorite, Hipp said it was the 2020 calendar.
 It was the profile of the cougar, the depth of field, and the colors, among other things, that put this calendar toward the top of his list.

 “People respond more if there is a cougar.
 That’s become the main thing.
 That’s what people like to hang in their office.

 Once the design of the calendar has been finalized, it’s time to print!
 These calendars come off of the HP 10,000 state-of-the-art digital press that is in the Cooper Publications Building at WSU Pullman.
 Each calendar order is then fulfilled and sent out to their recipients.

 Here’s a look back at some of the different calendars.
-Click on an image below to open up a gallery view.
+Click on an image below to view it full screen.

 This year’s calendar features a striking image of a cougar peering through a lush forest.
 Printed on a glossy paper to enhance this high quality print, the calendar measures 24” wide by 14” tall.